“El Gordo” – A Brief Guide To The World’s Most Celebrated Lottery

-EL GORDO – This year the Spanish Christmas Lottery will award nearly 2.4 Billion Euros in prize money.
-Kris Sinclair Christian takes a closer look at the oldest and most celebrated lottery in the world.
+EL GORDO – Today the Spanish Christmas Lottery will award nearly 2.4 billion Euros in prize money.
+As the 2020 results come through we take a closer look at the oldest and most celebrated lottery in the world.

 It’s a tradition stretching back centuries.
 Almost every working Spanish family fits their numeros into the Christmas budget and eagerly await the 22nd December lottery draw in expectation of winning “the big one”.

 The origins of the lottery go back to the Habsburg King, Carlos III, also known as Madrid´s greatest mayor whose reign brought about a lot of reforms in the field of art and commerce.

 The king is credited with the idea of a Yuletide lottery following one of his visits to Italy from whence he came, as a way of filling the coffers of the depleted Spanish state treasury.